python-parsy/parsy/docs/methods_and_combinators.rst

    .. function:: then(other_parser)

-      Returns a parser which, if ``parser`` succeeds, will continue parsing with ``other_parser``.
+      Returns a parser which, if the initial parser succeeds, will continue parsing with ``other_parser``.
 This will produce the value produced by ``other_parser``.